Solar Panels Melbourne

 Thinking of installing solar panels in Melbourne?
 You're not alone.
 Recent estimates indicate that 25% of all Melbourne homes are making use of some kind of solar system.

-Victorian homeowners enjoy some of the most generous rebates in Australia, on top of being eligible for the nationwide STC (or small generation unit) rebate.
+Victorian homeowners enjoy some of the most generous rebates and loan programs in Australia, on top of being eligible for the nationwide STC (or small generation unit) rebate.
 Installing solar panels in Melbourne is fast becoming a popular investment.

-If you're ready to start saving money and the planet with a solar solution, Reposit removes the risk with our guarantee of no electricity bills.
+If you're ready to start saving money and the planet with a solar and battery package, Reposit removes the risk with our guarantee of no electricity bills.
 To see if we're right for you, take our quick eligibility quiz and get an instant quote if we're a good fit.

 The Reposit No Bill program entitles homeowners to a guarantee of $0 electricity bills upon installation of a Reposit solar panel and battery package, complete with inverter and smart controller.